CenterForOpenScience/ember-osf/README.md

 ```

 You will need to fill out options for each backend you want to use (see 'Running' below).
-We reccomend using the 'test' backend for development and testing as it is the most stable
+We recommend using the 'test' backend for development and testing as it is the most stable
-of our staging enviorments.
+of our environments.

 Edit the new file (installed in the config directory) and set:
 - `CLIENT_ID` to the client id of your developer application